LONGLISTED FOR THE MAN BOOKER PRIZE 2016 A NEW YORK TIMES TOP TEN NOTABLE BOOK 2016

 'Horrifically gripping.
 Such fine writing might have been lifted from the pages of Herman Melville’s Moby-Dick’ — Independent on Sunday on The North Water

 'Terrific, seamed with pitch black humour and possessed of a momentum that's kept up to the final, unexpected but resoundingly satisfying scene ...
 Inspired' — Stephanie Cross, Daily Mail on The North Water

 'As a storyteller, McGuire has a sure and unwavering touch, and he has engineered a superbly compelling suspense narrative . . .
 As a stylist, too, McGuire is never less than assured . . . a writer of exceptional craft and confidence' — Paraic O'Connell, Irish times on The North Water

 Ian McGuire grew up near Hull and studied at the University of Manchester and the University of Virginia, USA.
-He is a founder and co-director of the University of Manchester's Centre for New Writing.
-His stories have been published in the Chicago Review, Paris Review and elsewhere, and his first novel was Incredible Bodies.
-The North Water is his second novel.
+In 2007 he co-founded the University of Manchester's Centre for New Writing.
+He is the author of Incredible Bodies and the 2016 Man Booker-longlisted novel, The North Water.
+The Abstainer is his third novel.

 Get our latest book recommendations, author news, and competitions right to your inbox.

 More books from this author: Ian McGuire